Why does raking leaves cause back pain? Most of the time this is because you are unwittingly straining the back muscles and joints of the spine.

 It doesn’t have to be that way.
 Using proper body mechanics when raking, as well as performing other chores around the house, can greatly reduce back pain, strain and other injuries.

 The safe way to rake leaves is to let your arms and legs do the work.
 Do not twist your body, or sweep to the side.
 Sweeping to the side requires twisting of the body.
-This creates torsion forces on the muscles, joints and other tissues protecting the spine.
+As a result, this creates torsion forces on the muscles, joints and other tissues around the spine.
 These torsion forces are unnecessarily strenuous, and damaging to your spine.
 Keep your movements in the forward and backward direction only.

 When you rake leaves, using good body mechanics will likely be more tiring to the arm and leg muscles.
 This is preferable to creating acute and/or chronic back pain.
 In other words, if your legs get tired with the lunging type movement (read below for how this works), it is time for a break and not to start twisting with your back to save your legs.
 This is why maintaining a good level of fitness is important.
 Your leg muscles can be trained to have the endurance and flexibility to do more lunging.
 Whereas, over stressing your back will create pain and disability.